DiGa66/terraform-provider-croccloud/website/docs/r/lb.md

 layout: "aws"
 page_title: "aws_lb"
 description: |-
-  Provides a Load Balancer resource.
+  Manages a Load Balancer.
 ---

 # Resource: aws_lb

-Provides a Load Balancer resource.
+Manages a Load Balancer.

 ~> **Note** `aws_alb` is known as `aws_lb`.
 The functionality is identical.